dagger/dagger/docs/tutorials/joatj-publish-extension.md

 ---
-slug: /joatj/extension_publishing_guide
+slug: /joatj/publish-extension
 displayed_sidebar: '0.3'
 ---

-# Extension Publishing Guide
+# Publish an Extension

 ## Overview

 This document explains best practices for creating public extensions.

-For information on writing the extension itself, visit the [Writing Extensions](bnzm7-writing_extensions.md) guide.
+For information on writing the extension itself, visit the [Extensions](../guides/bnzm7-extensions.md) guide.

 ## The Extension Repository